-You will usually have an appointment with your obstetrician six (6) weeks after the delivery of your baby to assess your recovery.
+You will usually have an appointment with your obstetrician after the delivery of your baby to assess your recovery.
 You should also see your General Practitioner when your baby is two (2) to four (4) weeks old for a check-up.